View the latest releases in our extensive line of authentically detailed collectibles.

 The Kenworth T880 has also been designed to keep operation running on all cylinders, all the time with peak efficiency and minimal down time.
 Kenworth has designed a truck that allows for easy maintenance & service checks.
 For example, a pass-through firewall provides ready access from the hood to troubleshoot air and electrical systems and a 5-piece hood offers bolt-on fenders for quick replacement.

-And last but not least, this impressive machine is powered by the PACCAE MX-13 engine.
+And last but not least, this impressive machine is powered by the PACCAR MX-13 engine.
 This highly efficient, clean running engine delivers up to 500 hp and 1,850 lb-ft of torque, while maintaining industry leading fuel economy at near-zero emissions.

 The Kenworth legend reads like a history of progress in Class 8 truck design, with each chapter marked by remarkable vehicles that don’t just lead the industry, but inspire the industry to turn in a whole new direction.

 With that in mind, First Gear honored to release the 1/50 scale Kenworth T880 available with our existing dump body, and as a tri-axle tractor that can be paired with our existing tri-axle lowboy and bottom dump trailers.
 In addition to these three models combinations there is also one more ALL NEW body option available --- see more details below!